oh1omon/oh1omon/README.md

 - 🔭 I’m currently working on MoneyNi
 - 🌱 I’m currently learning TS/JS
-- ⚡ Fun fact: I am always the youngest in the team and I like it!
+- ⚡ Fun fact: I am always the youngest in the team, and I like it!

+***
+### My Deployed Projects

+Oh1omon Studios(prev.
+Magaziini) - https://magaziini.netlify.app

+MoneyNi - Work in progress, but coming soon!

 ***